magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 Protocol Buffers, or Protobuf, is a language- and a platform-neutral way of serializing structured data.
 It is convenient to minimize the size of transmitted data.

-At the moment of writing (ThingsBoard 3.2.2), platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/coap-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/coap-api/#publish-attribute-update-to-the-server).
+At the moment of writing (IoT Hub 3.2.2), platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/coap-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/coap-api/#publish-attribute-update-to-the-server).
 We plan to the add ability to define a schema for downlink messages (RPC calls and attribute updates) in future releases.

 {% include images-gallery.html imageCollection="coapProtobufSetting" %}

-ThingsBoard parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.
+IoT Hub parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.

 ##### CoAP device type: Efento NB-IoT

-At the moment of writing (ThingsBoard 3.2.2), platform supports integration with next Efento NB-IoT sensors:
+At the moment of writing (IoT Hub 3.2.2), platform supports integration with next Efento NB-IoT sensors:

  - temperature,
  - humidity,